webda2l/symfony-docs/http_client.rst

 Check out the full :ref:`http_client config reference <reference-http-client>` to learn about all the options.

-The HTTP client also has one configuration option called ``max_host_connections``, this option can not be overridden by a request:
+The HTTP client also has a configuration option called :ref:`max_host_connections <reference-http-client-max-host-connections>`.
+This option cannot be overridden per request:

 .. configuration-block::